atuttle/blog/blog/2021/adding-3rd-party-script-tags-in-sveltekit.md

 The biggest problem I had was embedding a 3rd party `<script>` tag in the page content.

 You might be asking yourself why anyone would do that in 2021.
 The answer is integrations.
 The `<script>` tag is for the email signup form [on the root page of my site](/#let's-stay-in-touch).
+I don't control its contents (nor do I want to) and it outputs additional HTML at the DOM location where I've included the script tag (think `documemt.write`)...

-## Embedding 3rd Party Javascript Tags in SvelteKit Page Content
+## Embedding a Script Tag in Page Content

 If you try to add a `<script>` tag to a SvelteKit page to embed an external script, you're probably going to run into an error: